deepinsight/inswapper-512-live/README.md

 # inswapper-512-live

+*(2025.02.13 Update: Our macOS app is currently stuck in Apple's notarization process.
+We will release it as soon as the notarization is complete.)*

 *The initial test version is scheduled for release around **February 11th**.
 We are currently optimizing the Mac APP UI and standardizing the model metrics testing.*